docker-library/docs/arangodb/content.md

 ## Persistent Data

 ArangoDB supports two different storage engines as of ArangoDB 3.2.
-You can choose them while instanciating the container with the environment variable `ARANGO_STORAGE_ENGINE`.
+You can choose them while instantiating the container with the environment variable `ARANGO_STORAGE_ENGINE`.
 With `mmfiles` you choose the classic storage engine, `rocksdb` will choose the newly introduced storage engine based on [rocksdb](http://rocksdb.org/).
 The default choice is `mmfiles`.

 ArangoDB use the volume `/var/lib/arangodb3` as database directory to store the collection data and the volume `/var/lib/arangodb3-apps` as apps directory to store any extensions.
 These directories are marked as docker volumes.